justadudewhohacks/npm-opencv-build/README.md

 ### buildRoot

-The `buildRoot` is a the directory used to build openCV, Default value is the npm-opencv-build directory.
+The `buildRoot` is the most important parameter, it define the directory used to build openCV, Default value is the npm-opencv-build directory.
-You may want to use this value to persist your files out of your `node_modules` directory.
+You generaly want to use this value to persist your build files out of your `node_modules` directory, and buy doing som share openCV built between your project.

 This option value can be provide using: